 Bleach should never be mixed with other cleaning chemicals as it can react and create toxic fumes.

 Mild dish soap is a neutral cleaning product and has the closest pH level to water.

-This makes it safe to use for everyday cleaning, although it won’t be effective for tough cleaning tasks or as a disinfectant for coronavirus, for example.
+This makes it safe to use for everyday cleaning, although it won’t be effective for commercial kitchen cleaning tasks or as a disinfectant for coronavirus, for example.

 Toilet cleaner (pH level 1 to 3)

 Toilet cleaner is a highly acidic cleaning product and has a pH disinfectant level of 1-3.

 It can be used to remove rust, mineral deposits, and other non-organic materials.
 The hydrogen ions in acidic solutions react with the oxygen in metal oxides through the process called protonation.